 Applications are valid for one year beyond the semester of submission.
 It is not necessary to submit a new application form or application fee during this period.
 To be considered for an alternate semester, use your personalized "Be a Spartan" online student portal to change your term.

 Yes.
 Students must submit scores from either the new SAT Reasoning Test, which includes a critical reading, math, and writing section, or the ACT with the optional writing assessment.
 Students who have previously taken an SAT or ACT exam without a writing component are required to either take the SAT again or submit an ACT writing test score.
 (International students are encouraged to submit SAT scores, if available.)

 No. Michigan State considers the highest combined SAT or composite ACT score on file.
 There is no disadvantage in sending multiple test scores to the Office of Admissions since the lower test scores are disregarded.
 MSU does not combine subscores from different sittings of the SAT or ACT to make a "best" combined or composite score.

-MSU does not "approve" or "decline" course schedule changes; however, students should notify the university if a course schedule does change and should be aware a change that results in a less academically rigorous course of study may jeopardize their admissibility or offer of admission.
+MSU does not approve or decline course schedule changes; however, students must upload any schedule changes by logging in to their "Be a Spartan" online student portal and using the upload function.
+Students should be aware that changes which result in a less academically rigorous course of study may jeopardize their admissibility or offer of admission.

 Yes.
 High school students who are dually enrolled at an accredited college or university may be eligible to receive credit for course work completed at that institution.
 Mathematics courses for high school completion should extend through the level of a calculus preparatory class.
 Courses beyond these basic expectations that are transferable to MSU will be considered for credit.
 Learn more about dual enrollment